 ORLANDO, Fla. -- BlackBerry's Secure Work Space for iOS and Android will launch in the second quarter of this year and will help IT admins better support BYOD.

 One of the big concerns for IT admins attending BlackBerry's user conference here this week was they need several tools to manage a mixed mobile device environment.
-Lots of organizations rely on a combination of BlackBerry Enterprise Service (BES) to manage older BlackBerry devices and another
+Lots of organizations rely on a combination of BlackBerry Enterprise Service (BES) to manage older BlackBerry devices and another mobile device management product for iOS devices or bring your own device (BYOD).

 Toss in the possibility of adding yet another vendor tool for mobile application management and it's easy to see why organizations with BES investments would just want to upgrade to BES 10, said Scotty Hartman, head of enterprise app engineering at Towers Watson, a professional services firm headquartered in New York.